 The Primary Goal of this Summary is to Provide Physicians & Therapists with:

 1.)
 Enough knowledge to understand what the C.E.M.&.N.T. approach is all about.

 2.)
-A basis to begin adding the potential assessment of C.E.M.&.N.T. into their evaluations of Patients.
+A basis to begin adding the potential diagnosis of C.E.M.&.N.T. into their evaluations of Patients.

 3.)
-Ability to direct one or more hands-on and/or “conscious stretching” (mindful postural yoga) therapists in administration of appropriate manual techniques for resolution of C.E.M.&.N.T.
+Ability to direct one or more hands-on and/or “stretching” therapists in administration of appropriate manual techniques for resolution of C.E.M.&.N.T.